andkoc001/pands-problem-set/README.md

 $ python collatz.py
 Please enter a positive integer: 10
 10 5 16 8 4 2 1
-Page 3 of 4Programming and Scripting
-Problem Set 2019

 5. Write a program that asks the user to input a positive integer and tells the user whether or not the number is a prime.